yamenBayer/hash_cracker/README.md

 ## Disclaimer

-THIS CRACKER WAS CREATED ONLY FOR WHITE HUCKERS
+THIS CRACKER WAS CREATED ONLY FOR WHITE HUCKERS TO HELP THEM TEST THE SYSTEMS AND ENCRYPTION/DECRYPTION ALGORITHMS, OR IT COULD INJECTED ON KEY TRANFERING SYSTEM.

 THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 YOU MAY USE THIS SOFTWARE AT YOUR OWN RISK.
 THE USE IS COMPLETE RESPONSIBILITY OF THE END-USER.
 THE DEVELOPERS ASSUME NO LIABILITY AND ARE NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE CAUSED BY THIS PROGRAM.